PDF

 With this information, it is now possible to ask more detailed questions:

-• Are there personal or family ties to the client or anyone affected by the client’s work?
+• are there personal connections to the client or anyone affected by the client’s work?

 When answering these questions, it is important to look at them from different perspectives: from the client’s perspective, from the public’s perspective, from the perspective of other clients, and from the perspective of the organization overall.